Here are the thoughts of a Brit abroad on the advantages and disadvantages of buying a car from the UK…

-Cars supplied in the UK usually have a 3 year warranty, most sold in France have just a 2 year warranty.
+Cars supplied in the UK usually have a 3-year warranty whereas most cars sold in France have just a 2-year warranty.
 The UK warranty is valid for 3 years even if the car is registered in France later as long as the car is serviced by the dealer at the correct intervals.
-Some companies offer 5 or even 7 year warranties in the UK.
-Kia and Hyundai are two that offer long warranties.
+Some companies offer 5 or even 7-year warranties in the UK.
+Kia and Hyundai are two car manufacturers that offer long warranties.

 Huge choice of secondhand cars

-Many more cars available in the UK so should be easier to find the car you want.
+Many more cars are available in the UK so it should be easier to find the car you want.
 Mileages are often lower than comparable cars in France.
-Usually have less dents and scratches than French registered cars too!!
+Usually, they have fewer dents and scratches than French registered cars too!

 The drawbacks of buying a secondhand car from the UK

 Your UK supplied car will be right-hand drive.
 This can make overtaking a bit more awkward.
 It doesn’t matter in Brittany though, as there is no traffic!
 And what little traffic that is there is usually made up of tractors!
 Plus, it helps you know exactly how close to the ditch you can get as you are right next to it when that French driver comes around a bend in the middle of the road!

 Registering your UK car in France